prave01/Theoremotion/README.md

-# ✨ Theoremotion: Dynamic Mathematical Animation Platform ✨
+#  Theoremotion: Dynamic Mathematical Animation Platform

 ## Description:
 Theoremotion is an web application designed to **explore and visualize mathematical theorems with interactive motion graphics**.
 It leverages a powerful Next.js frontend, custom APIs for orchestrating local AI capabilities via Ollama, and a robust vector database for managing embeddings.
 At its core, Theoremotion features **AI-driven generation and debugging of Manim animation scripts**, enabling users to bring complex mathematical concepts to life with ease.

 ## 🚀 Features:
 *   **Interactive Theorem Visualization:** Dive deep into complex mathematical theorems through dynamic and interactive motion graphics, making abstract concepts tangible and understandable.
-*   **🧠 AI-Powered Manim Script Generation:** Dynamically generate high-quality, lecture-ready mathematical animations using Manim.
+*   **AI-Powered Manim Script Generation:** Dynamically generate high-quality, lecture-ready mathematical animations using Manim.
 Our innovative two-stage LLM prompting system, enhanced by a vector database for contextual relevance, translates natural language prompts into precise Python (Manim) scripts.
-*   **🐞 AI-Assisted Script Debugging:** Automatically identify and fix issues in generated Manim scripts.
+*   **AI-Assisted Script Debugging:** Automatically identify and fix issues in generated Manim scripts.
 Our LLM-powered debugging mechanism provides corrected scripts, detailed diagnostics, and confidence levels, ensuring smooth animation rendering.
 *   **⚡ Real-time Animation Streaming:** Experience the creation process in real-time.
 Stream the progress and final MP4 output of your Manim animations directly to your browser via WebSocket connections.
-*   **🌌 Ollama Integration:** Harness the power of local language models (via Ollama) for diverse tasks such as natural language processing of mathematical statements, generating insightful explanations, or assisting with proof construction.
+*   **Ollama Integration:** Harness the power of local language models (via Ollama) for diverse tasks such as natural language processing of mathematical statements, generating insightful explanations, or assisting with proof construction.
-*   **📊 Vector Embeddings:** Efficiently store and retrieve a vast knowledge base of mathematical prompts, Manim scripts, and their vector embeddings.
+*   **Vector Embeddings:** Efficiently store and retrieve a vast knowledge base of mathematical prompts, Manim scripts, and their vector embeddings.
 This powers intelligent context-aware script generation and rapid information retrieval.
 *   **🌐 Modern Web Stack:** Built with Next.js, React, and TypeScript, providing a robust, scalable, and highly responsive application experience.

-## 🛠️ Technologies Used:
+## Technologies Used:
 *   **Frontend:**
     *   Next.js: React framework for production-grade applications.
     *   React: A declarative, component-based JavaScript library for building user interfaces.